mavlink/mavlink-devguide/en/services/parameter.md

 ### Monitoring Parameter Updates Can Fail {#monitoring_unreliable}

-The protocol requires that all systems that want to synchronise parameters with a component: first get all parameters, and then track changes by monitoring for `PARAM_VALUE` messages (updating their internal list appropriately).
+The protocol requires that all systems that want to synchronise parameters with a component first get all parameters, and then track changes by monitoring for `PARAM_VALUE` messages (updating their internal list appropriately).

 This works for the originator of a parameter change, which can resend the request if an expected `PARAM_VALUE` is not recieved.
 This approach may fail for systems that did not originate the change, as they will not know about updates they do not receive (i.e. if messages are dropped).